Larry Marsicano headshot

 Larry Marsicano

 Larry obtained his B.A. from Western Connecticut State University in 1988 and his M.A. from Connecticut College in 1993.
 He managed the Freshwater Ecology Laboratory at Connecticut College for Dr. Peter Siver from 1990 to 1997 which specialized in paleolimnology and regional lake water quality studies.
 His publications can be viewed at the Silica Secchi Disk website.
 In 1998 he was hired by the Candlewood Lake Authority and in 2003 became the Executive Director of that public lake management agency, the largest lake in Connecticut.
-He held that position until 2017 when he became a Principal Partner at Aquatic Ecosystem Research, LLC.
-He also teaches limnology to graduate students in the WCSU MS in Integrative Biological Diversity Program.
+He held that position until 2017 when he became a Principal Partner at Aquatic Ecosystem Research, LLC, for many years.
+He also taught limnology to graduate students in the WCSU MS in Integrative Biological Diversity Program.
+Larry continues to work with colleagues in environmental consulting pursuits.

 Eduardo Morales headshot